Neuradock/eeg-workstation-docs/README.md

 ## License

-Licenses for this documentation repository will be provided before public release.

-Different parts of the NeuraDock project may use different licenses depending on content type, such as software code, documentation, sample data, and hardware interface specifications.
+- Hardware design files: CERN-OHL-W
+- Mechanical CAD files: CC BY-SA 4.0
+- Software (SDK and tools): MIT License

+All resources will be published on our GitHub repository.
+We welcome contributions from the community, including software improvements, new analysis workflows, and hardware adaptations.